JavaScript Variables

 </script>

-To change the value of a variable, assign a new value to the same variable without using var, let or const.
-Do not repeat var for existing variable.
+To change the value of an existing variable, assign a new value without using var, let, or const.
+Never repeat the declaration keyword for an existing variable; only use the variable name.

 var x="hello";